The Requirements For Buying Final Expense Insurance For A Family Member

 • They answer the health questions if there are any (some policies have no health questions)

-There is no scenario where you can bypass those requirements.
 Even if you have power of attorney over your family member, that does not empower you to complete any of those tasks on their behalf.
+Insurance companies dictate their own rules, and they will not allow a POA to act on their own.

 Fortunately, funeral costs easily satisfy this requirement, so you won’t endure any pushback or inquisition from insurance companies regarding why you want to buy final expense insurance for a family member.

-The bottom line is that there is no way to buy life insurance for a parent or other family member if they are unwilling to participate in the application process.
 If you find yourself dealing with a relative who doesn’t want anything to do with a final expense insurance policy, check into a pre-paid funeral plan for them.

 How Much Does Final Expense Insurance Cost?